 My daughter and I love to travel together.
 We hadn’t been able to take a trip in a couple of years though.
-Both of us had some extra vacation time to use, so we managed to fit in a super economical trip to visit my Son, Mason, in College Station Texas.
-Maggie hadn’t been to Texas yet, so this would be an adventure.
+Both of us had some extra vacation time to use, so we managed to fit in a super economical trip to visit my son in College Station Texas.
+My daughter hadn’t been to Texas yet, so this would be an adventure.

 Wow!
 A very early 5 am at DTW airport heading out for our Tex-Adventure.
-Maggie is not the bubbly morning person I am (Underneath that sweet smile she is thinking “stop taking my picture already Mom!”)
+This girl is not the bubbly morning person I am (Underneath that sweet smile she is thinking “stop taking my picture already Mom!”)
 Oh yeah, she ACTUALLY said that.

 This was my first time flying into DFW, so I wasn’t sure how easy to navigate the airport would be.
 Not too bad.
 I had reserved a car from Alamo.
 All the car Rental Desks are located in a central Rental Car Hub, which made it easy for us.
 We Picked out this awesome Nissan and headed South through Texas.
 It was a pretty nice car with plenty of space for us, and still got good gas mileage.